Sachar International Center, 001D

 New England economic development.

 Dr. Browne's personal research has focused on issues pertaining to the New England economy and on financial crises.
-She is currently developing a website on the implications of the decline of manufacturing in the United States (www.amorevitaleconomy.com.)
+She has developed a website on the implications of the decline of manufacturing in the United States (www.amorevitaleconomy.com.)